reviczky/northumbria/modules/governance/register.md

 \crlf{\it Warehousing System, Credit Rating System, Bloomberg System, Mainframe, Workstation, Internet Connection, Smartcard, Lending Trader, Underwriter, Internal Audit, Lawyer, Client Contract, Regulatory Documents, Banking Licence, Company Policy, Client Data Records, Data Centre.}
 \blank[line]

-Evaluating the above assets for data classification, as seen in the tables below for a proposed classification scheme agreed with the CIO's for this financial institute by aligning to the NIST Framework, results in a collective classification of:
+Evaluating the above assets for data classification, as seen in the tables below for a proposed classification scheme agreed with the CIO's for this financial institute by aligning to the NIST Framework, results in a collective classification of the assets:

-* Confidentiality: Internal
+* Confidentiality: \bf Internal \tf
-* Integrity: Trusted
+* Integrity: \bf Trusted \tf

 \startalignment
 \switchtobodyfont[heros,small]